Frequently Asked Questions

 WHAT HAPPENS IN A COUNSELLING SESSION?

 We will spend an hour together in a private room where you can talk about anything that is concerning you.
-I won't judge you, I will allow you the space to explore your feelings, any stress, depression, anxieties and inner most thoughts, the time is yours.
+I will not judge you, I will allow you the space to explore your feelings, any stress, depression, anxieties and inner most thoughts, the time is yours.
 You can expect to be heard, respected, and supported.

 CAN I REALLY TALK ABOUT ANYTHING I LIKE?